TEN7-Archive/tractorbeam/README.md

       endpoint: "https://sfo2.digitaloceanspaces.com"
 ```

-Each item in the list is a SSH/SFTP/rsync-to-S3 backup to perform, where:
+Each item in the list is a SSH/SFTP/rsync-to-S3 rolling backup to perform, where:

 * **src** is the source domain name or IP address.
 Do **not** include a protocol.
 Required.
 * **user** is the username with which to access the files.
 Required.